Mrabhishek-gh/Mrabhishek-gh/README.md

 - 👋 Hi, I’m @Mrabhishek-gh
-- 👀 I’m interested in Web Dev.
+- 👀 I’m interested in Web Dev and Data Analytics.
-- 🌱 I’m currently learning VLSI and Embedded System.
+- 🌱 I’m currently learning Electonics hardware integration and Embedded Systems.
-- 💞️ I’m looking to collaborate on Website projects.
+- 💞️ I’m looking to collaborate on Web development and hardware projects.

 <!---